NikolaHodson24/ECE_230_Lab_12/README.md

 ### Which method did your team find easier, and why?
 One hot
 ### In what conditions would you have to use one over the other?
 Think about resource utilization on the FPGA.
+one hot use more wires but less logical operations and binary utilizes less wies but has longer operations per state